Tesla Unveils Version 3 of Solar Roof: Solarglass Roof Tiles

 The new solar roof will cost roughly $33,950 for a 2,000-square-foot roof with 10w of solar capacity after incentives.
 The new roof comes with a 25-year warranty.
 Musk admitted the solar glass roof wouldn’t make sense financially for someone with a new roof, but claimed at least “80 percent of the time” the roof will make the most economical sense.

-“It has the cost of roofing a house in addition to the cost of solar cells, however, we’ve been able to achieve with version three a price point that is less than what the average roof costs plus solar panels,” Musk said.
+“It has the cost of roofing a house in addition to the cost of solar cells, however, we’ve been able to achieve with Version 3 a price point that is less than what the average roof costs plus solar panels,” Musk said.

-The initial announcement for version three was made during the company’s Q3 earnings call on Oct.
+The initial announcement for Version 3 was made during the company’s Q3 earnings call on Oct.
 23, where Musk said the company was “scaling up” production at its Buffalo gigafactory.

 Tesla originally announced its solar roof tile product in 2016 and began taking pre-orders in 2017, though redesigns delayed the launch.
 In September, news broke of Tesla filing two patents for solar roof technology.